dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     (dcmMergeMWLSCP)"
     "
-    .. _dcmMWLWorklistLabel:
+    .. _dcmMergeLocalMWLWorklistLabel:

-    :ref:`Merge MWL Worklist Label <dcmMWLWorklistLabel>`",string,"Only consider MWL items with this or no Worklist Label (0074,1202) in the Archive DB to coerce request attributes of received objects.
-If absent, the Archive DB is queried for a matching MWL item provided by any Archive MWL AE.
+    :ref:`Merge Local MWL Worklist Label(s) <dcmMergeLocalMWLWorklistLabel>`",string,"Only consider MWL items with one of the specified values of its Worklist Label (0074,1202) in the Archive DB to coerce request attributes of received objects.
+If absent, the Archive DB is queried for matching MWL items with any Worklist Label (0074,1202).

-    (dcmMWLWorklistLabel)"
+    (dcmMergeLocalMWLWorklistLabel)"
     "
     .. _dcmMergeLocalMWLWithStatus: